ismailmubarik/AWS-SAA-C02-Course/08-EC2-Basics/notes.md

 with or without attached metadata.
 To retrieve the object, you need to provide the key and then the value will be returned.
 This is not mountable or bootable.
 It scales very well and can have simultanious access.
+In general, if you want a storage to boot from or a high performance storage inside an OS it would be Block Storage.
+If you want to share a FIle system shared by multiple different servers or that can be access by different services then File Storage should be used.
+Lastly, if you want largescale read and writes or building a collection of media then Object Storage is recommended.
 #### Storage Performance

 IO Block Size - size of the wheels.
 This determines how to split up the data.